★ ★ ★ ★ ★

 Early Voting Locations

-Any registered Berkeley County voter can cast a ballot at any of these centers, Monday through Friday, May 26 to June 5, 8:30 AM to 5:00 PM.
-Early voting is not open on weekends for this election.
+Any eligible voter can cast a runoff ballot at any of these centers, Wednesday and Thursday, June 17 and 18, 8:30 AM to 5:00 PM.
+Early voting is only two days — no weekend voting.

 • Berkeley County Voter Reg. & Elections Office, 1003 Highway 52, Moncks Corner